vitalitylearning2021/problemSolvingPyCUDA/index.md

 anim
 ```

-It faithfully reproduces what reported in subsection
-[1.6.4](#animationsOneDimensional), except for the fact that now the
-solution is reported with dashed style as indicated in the option
-`linestyle = 'dashed'` of the `plot` method and due to the fact that the
-`animate` function does not perform calculations, but invokes the
-l’`i`-th element of the solution `u`.
+It faithfully reproduces what reported in subsection [One-dimensional animations with Python](#animationsOneDimensional), except for the fact that now the solution is reported with dashed style as indicated in the option `linestyle = 'dashed'` of the `plot` method and due to the fact that the `animate` function does not perform calculations, but invokes the l’`i`-th element of the solution `u`.
-We finally represent, in the following figure, the time behavior of the
-solution to verify the formation of the shock wave.
+We finally represent, in the following figure, the time behavior of the solution to verify the formation of the shock wave.

 ![Space-time solution to the inviscid Burgers’ equation: formation of a
 shock wave.](Pictures/Chapter05/inviscidBurger.eps)